cube3power/atsd/rule-engine/web-notifications.md

 A [window](window) is an in-memory object created by the rule engine for each unique combination of metric, entity, and tags extracted from incoming commands.

-As the new data is received and old data is removed from the window, the rule engine re-evaluates the expression which can cause the status of the current window to change, triggering a notification.
+As the new data is received and old data is removed from the window, the rule engine re-evaluates the condition which can cause the status of the current window to change, triggering a notification.

 ### Initial Status